Nukinderuru/Practicing-C/README.md

 * **cycle_shift.c** receives a number `n` (size of the array), an array with `n` integers, and a number `c` by which all elements of the array must rotate to the left.
 If the value of `c` is negative, the shift in the array occurs to the right.
 A modified array is output via stdout.

 * **large_ints_arithmetic.c** returns the result of addition and subtraction of two very large numbers that were passed to the program as input in the form of arrays.
 Maximum number length: 100 elements of type int.
 The integers you enter are decimal digits.

+## Matrices and memory allocation

+* **matrix.c** inputs and outputs integer matrices.
+Matrix memory allocation is implemented in 4 types: one static and 3 dynamic ones.
+You can find the descriptions of the latter in `materials` folder.
+The first integer passed via stdin is the way of memory allocation.
+Then you have to pass 2 arguements for the size of the matrix and finally - tha matrix itself.

+* **matrix_extended.c** calculates the maximum elements of the matrix in each of its rows and the minimum elements in each of its columns.
+The programm outputs these values as two arrays (an array of maximum elements in each row and an array of minimum elements in each column).